SteveTheGamemaker/GMGym/docs.md

 - **Reward Logic:**
     - A checkpoint is considered collected when the car collides with it while `activated` is false and the car is moving forward ( `oCar.mySpeed > 0` ).
-    - This specific condition, "Only reward a checkpoint collected when going forward", prevents the agent from exploiting the reward system by simply reversing into checkpoints.
+    - This specific condition, "Only reward a checkpoint collected when going forward", prevents the agent from over-relying on reversing into checkpoints.
     - Once collected, a checkpoint's `activated` flag is set to true, and its collision mask is disabled to prevent repeated collection.
 An alarm is set to reactivate the checkpoint after a short period.

 ## The control object (oControl)